 A stroke might happen in the blink of an eye — changing a person’s life dramatically in an instant.
 High blood pressure, on the other hand, may come on so silently and slowly that you don’t even know you have it.

-These strikingly different conditions share a close and dangerous connection: High blood pressure is the No. 1 cause of stroke.
-In fact, more than 3 out of 4 strokes occur in people who have high blood pressure.
+These strikingly different conditions share a close and dangerous connection: High blood pressure is the number one cause of stroke.
+In fact, more than three out of four strokes occur in people who have high blood pressure.
 And stroke, in turn, is a leading cause of long-term disability.1

 You don’t have to sit silently by.
 Read on to learn how to help protect your brain and life.

 High blood pressure typically has no symptoms.
 So to know if yours is in a healthy range, it’s important to have it checked regularly.
 Ask your primary care physician (PCP) how often to do this.

 Your PCP may also talk with you about your personal risk of stroke.
 Other factors besides high blood pressure may increase it — including smoking, diabetes or a history of stroke in your family.

 If you have high blood pressure, these steps may help lower it — and reduce your risk for a stroke, a heart attack or other serious conditions.2

 - Step up to the plate.
 Build your meals around fruits and veggies, whole grains, low-fat dairy products and lean proteins.
 At the same time, limit your sodium, saturated fat and sugar.
 See “DASH Diet to Lower Blood Pressure” for more details.

 - Move more.
 Find ways to be active regularly.
 Maybe that’s riding a bike, playing tennis or taking walks with friends.*

 - Watch your weight.
 To shed extra pounds, you don’t need a drastic diet.
 Instead, try this winning combo: healthier foods and portion control plus regular exercise.